· ·

 1. Crush the garlic, grate the nashi pear, and slice the onion and the green onions.

-1. Chop the beef into large strips (+- 2cm).
+1. Chop the beef into large strips (+- 0.8 inch / 2cm).
 Add the beef to the marinade and massage it well.
-Add the onion to the marinade and beef and massage again.
+Then, add the sliced onion to the marinade and beef and massage again.
 Let it sit in the fridge for at least 30 minutes.

-1. Heat up a pan on medium-high with some cooking oil, then add the beef and the green onions.
-Cook the marinated beef for about 5min or until cooked.
-You could also use a Korean barbecue to cook the beef.
+1. Heat a pan over medium-high heat with some cooking oil, then add the beef and green onions.
+Cook the marinated beef for about 5 minutes, or until fully cooked.

 1. Once ready, sprinkle with sesame seeds.